Fatrek/One-time--One-Handed-Left-Dvorak-Mode/README.md

 # one-handed dvorak💪
-💪its onehanded left hand dvorak with all qwerty shortcuts and can be deleted with shortcut Shift+f12 and it will be gone
+its onehanded left hand dvorak with all qwerty shortcuts and can be deleted with shortcut Shift+f12 and it will be gone

 appskey can be used to toggle suspend mode